chainguard-dev/edu/content/chainguard/chainguard-images/reference/mariadb/getting-started-mariadb/index.md

 {{< /details >}}

-## Step 1: Setting up a Demo Application
+## Step 1: Setting up a demo application

 This step involves downloading the demo application code to your local machine.
 To ensure that the application files don't remain on your system navigate to a temporary directory like `/tmp/`.